 His students hold full-time and tenured positions at James Madison University, the Pittsburgh Symphony, the San Francisco Conservatory and other top-tier institutions throughout the country.
 He holds a Ph.D. from the Eastman School of Music and a Master's in viola performance (Eastman).
 Paul's undergraduate studies were at Vassar College, New England Conservatory and Harvard University.

-Most recent CV -- paul-miller-cv-2017.pdf
+Most recent CV -- paul-miller-cv-2023.pdf

-Bach Suites Project -- Bach
+Bach Suites Project -- website || blurb

 J. S. Bach -- Sarabande from the second suite for unaccompanied violoncello, BWV 1008